 In addition to serving as a space for discussion and dialogue, the blog is a clearinghouse for relevant news items and a venue for the development of collaborative initiatives on various scales.
 We have assembled a working bibliography and a list of links to other organizations, policy institutes, researchers, and activist groups who are working on this issue.
 Content will be added regularly from scholars in the field, activists, and public health practitioners.
 Check back for regular updates and contact us if you would like to contribute!

-– The Blog Team:
+– The Editorial Collective: